 If you travel to Tulum, then you need to decide whether you want to stay at Tulum Beach or in Tulum Pueblo.
 Pueblo (village) is a small beach town and located around 24 minutes from Tulum Beach.
 There are many cute shops with souvenirs, restaurants, and hotels.
 This area is more affordable than Tulum Beach/Zona Hotelera.

 TULUM MAYAN RUINS

 If you are travelling to Tulum and haven’t seen ruins, it is like you haven’t even been there.
 Tulum in the Yucatec language means “wall”.
 What is really interesting about Tulum, is that it was one of the last cities built and inhabited by the Mayan civilization.

-Tulum was built in the 13th century or also known as the Mayan post-classic period.
+Tulum started to be inhabited around 564 AD.
 Tulum was the only Mayan city built on the coast and one of the few cities which were protected by a wall.
 As there are mostly ruins around, you can definitely let your imagination go wild and visualize how Mayans lived here.
 The exhibition provides a lot of interesting information.

 Tulum, with precious ruins and amazing views, is a beautiful place that left us completely breathless.
 As you can see, you need to include it in your Tulum itinerary.
 Wherever you walk, you will see the stunning view on the turquoise blue water with a company of cute and curious lizards.
 There is also a viewing platform where you can take gorgeous photos.